-Positive spin: With that attitude, you won’t get it.
+Reframe It: With that attitude, you won’t get it.
 Instead, believe in yourself and always think positively.
 Give yourself a pep talk and tell yourself that you CAN do it!

 Inch your way to feeling more confident by softening your words.
 Use words that make you feel good about yourself.
 For example, say to yourself:

 - “I’ve really improved.”

 - “I’ve learned a lot and I’m doing pretty good.”

 - “I can see myself being good at that.”

 Don’t those words bring on a much better feeling than “I’ll never be good at that?”
 Acknowledging even the smallest step forward is very empowering.